Next: , Previous: Unit Lists, Up: Top

 units [options] [from-unit [to-unit]]

-If the from-unit and to-unit are omitted, then the program will use interactive prompts to determine which conversions to perform.
-See Interactive Use.
+If the from-unit and to-unit are omitted, the program will use interactive prompts to determine which conversions to perform.
+See Interacting with units.
 If both from-unit and to-unit are given, units will print the result of that single conversion and then exit.
 If only from-unit appears on the command line, units will display the definition of that unit and exit.
 Units specified on the command line may need to be quoted to protect them from shell interpretation and to group them into two arguments.
-See Command Line Use.
+Note also that the --quiet option is enabled by default if you specify from-unit on the command line.
+See Using units Non-Interactively.

 -c